 The canal harbour was updated a few times, and in 1983 a dead space between two bridges was cleaned up to be used as a maritime museum.
 Now you can see ten traditional boats there: nine fishing boats and one that was used to transport cargo to Croatia.
 On a fine day, the sails are raised and it’s a fantastic sight to see.

 In 1995 a “land section” of the museum was opened, where for €2 you get a more-traditional maritime museum experience: you can learn about boat construction and history and get hands-on with some of the exhibits.
 I was interested to see that at Christmastime all the boats are decorated with traditional figures and a nativity scene — that would be worth seeing.

 Your €2 entry fee also gives you access to the antiquarium, which is a small exhibition about the Roman town which used to stand here.

 You can’t go to Italy and not indulge in its gastronomy, and in Cesenatico this centres around fish.
 Grilled sardines are a popular choice, though you’ll have a wide range of options regardless of which restaurant you choose to eat in.
-Vegetables are also on the menu: we really enjoyed the grilled peppers, zucchini and eggplant that was available at every salad bar we saw during our stay.
-And of course, pasta and pizza is always within reach!
+Vegetables are also on the menu: we really enjoyed the grilled peppers, zucchini, and eggplant that were available at every salad bar we saw during our stay.
+And of course, pasta and pizza are always within reach!